yashshinde0080/ultimate-bashrc/README.md

 export PATH="$HOME/bin:$PATH"     # Add custom bin directory
 ```

+> [!CAUTION]
+> Be careful when modifying the `PATH` variable.
+Always append to it rather than replacing it to avoid breaking system commands.

 ## 🛠️ Advanced Features

+> [!NOTE]
+> These features require additional software to be installed.
+Most are optional but enhance the overall experience.

 ### 📊 System Monitoring
 The configuration includes several monitoring tools: